ryanallen/words-of-my-perfect-teacher/README.md

 It is no good listening with only your body physically present, while your mind wanders off after your thoughts and your speech lets loose a rich store of gossip, saying whatever you like and looking around everywhere.
 When listening to teachings, you should even stop reciting prayers, counting mantras, or whatever other meritorious activities you may be doing.

-AFter you have listened properly to a teaching in this way, it is then also important to retain the meaning of what has been said without ever forgetting it, and to continually put it into practice.
+After you have listened properly to a teaching in this way, it is then also important to retain the meaning of what has been said without ever forgetting it, and to continually put it into practice.
 For, as the Great Sage himself said:

 > I have shown you the methods
 That lead to liberation.